rjohnz/oneplus-larry-twrp/README.md

 Announced 2023, April 04 Available.
 Released 2023, April 11

 ## Disclaimer - Unofficial TWRP!
-These are my personal builds.
-In no way do i hold responsibility if you messes up your device.
+These are my personal builds and no way do i hold responsibility if you messes up your device.
 Proceed at your own risk.

 ### Device specifications